On the induced problem for fixed-template CSPs: Preliminaries

-Finally, we construct the language $\Gamma_\bR$ (which is called the lifted language) that consists of multi-sorted relations over $\mathcal{D}$:
+Finally, we construct the language $\Gamma_\bR$ (which is called the lifted language) that consists of multi-sorted relations over $\mathcal{D}$

-Note that the lifted language $\Gamma_\bR$ contains all information about a pair $\bR, \bGamma$.
+Note that, if all relations in $\bR$ are nonempty, the lifted language $\Gamma_\bR$ contains all information about a pair $\bR, \bGamma$.
 After ordering its relations we get the template $\bGamma_\bR$.
-This language first appeared in the context of {\em the hybrid CSPs} which is an extension of the fixed-template CSP framework~\cite{kolmogorov15:mrt}.
+A more general version of this language (formulated in terms of cost functions) first appeared in the context of {\em the hybrid CSPs} which is an extension of the fixed-template CSP framework (see Section~5.1 of~\cite{kolmogorov15:mrt}).